 For four to six weeks after your procedure, you will need to follow a liquid diet.
 Our staff will provide you with detailed instructions on what you should and should not eat and help make this stage of healing as easy as possible.
 At six weeks, you can begin eating soft foods, and you will be able to return to a regular diet at around eight weeks.

 Orthodontic patients usually see their orthodontist at this point to wrap up their final treatment.
 You might also repeat a polysomnography to document the improvement in your sleep apnea, and, with the success of the surgery, you should no longer need to use a CPAP nor other devices.

 If you haven’t had success with first-line treatments for sleep apnea, explore a permanent solution with jaw surgery.
-Call (202) 386-7100 or contact us online to schedule a consultation with our practice in Washington, DC.
+Call (202) 386-7100 or contact us online to schedule a consultation with our practice.